serverless-components/website/README.md

 $ serverless deploy
 ```

 Your first deployment might take a little while, but subsequent deployment would just take few seconds.
-For more information on what's going on during deployment, you could specify the `--debug` flag, which would view deployment logs in realtime:
+For more information on what's going on during deployment, you could specify the `--debug` flag, which would view deployment logs in real-time:

 ```
 $ serverless deploy --debug